JKnorr91/ion-slide-box-tabs/README.md

 ## Installation

-1. jQuery must be included into your Ionic Project.

-2. Add the *slidingTabsDirective.js* to your Ionic Project and include it in your *index.html*.
+1. Add the *slidingTabsDirective.js* to your Ionic Project and include it in your *index.html*.

   Example:
-  If you put the *slidingTabsDirective.js* to your *js* folder, your should paste the following line into your *index.html* anywhere after the ionic inclusion.
+  If you put the *slidingTabsDirective.js* to your *js* folder, you should paste the following line into your *index.html* anywhere after the ionic inclusion.

   ```html
   <script src="js/slidingTabsDirective.js"></script>
   ```

-3. Add the SCSS or the CSS code from *slidingTabs.scss* or *slidingTabs.css* to your project Styles.
+2. Add the SCSS or the CSS code from *slidingTabs.scss* or *slidingTabs.css* to your project Styles.

 ## Usage